 1. Everyone Gets a Fair Deal

 If your business is going to survive, and if your team’s going to get along, then everyone must do their fair share of work.
 You can’t have some members of your team putting in the bare minimum, with only your more dedicated employees taking on the brunt of the work.
-That’s a recipe for resentment, for high staff-turnover and rising stress levels.
+That’s a recipe for resentment, high staff turnover, and rising stress levels.

 A fair rota system will ensure that everyone works the same hours.
 Your less-committed employees won’t have the opportunity to shirk, and your high-performers won’t feel obliged to work for longer than they have to.
 Everyone gets a fair deal.
 This is good for your company culture, as well as your productivity.